lockkkk/fa24/_pages/logistics.md

 - Project proposal: a 1–2 page description of the proposed problem, related work, and the solution idea.
 The proposal must also include a biweekly project timeline.

-- Midterm checkpoint: students will meet with the instructor to discuss the concrete research problem, technical details of relevant prior work, and progress to date.
+- Midterm checkpoint: students will meet with the instructor to discuss the concrete research problem, and progress to date.
 No written report is required.

 - Final report: a conference-style paper (use the provided template), e.g., with sections such as Introduction, Motivation, Related Work, Design, Implementation, and Evaluation for research-track submissions.